Tropicalbunny/Project-2/README.md

 I created a landing page so you didnt immediately land into the game, this was a personal choice as i like to have a main menu before diving into a game.

 ## Planned Features
-i have a few planned features that didnt make it into this final build
+I have a few planned features that didnt make it into this final build
 * A colourblind mode, where numbers are added to the segments.
 * Quirks, little changes in the game to add a sense of wimsicle difficulty
 * Seperate difficulty levels, that added extra buttons to the main menu allowing you to pick from easy medium or hard, this would add extra segments you can click from.